Chesapeake and Ohio Railway: 20th century

+At the end of 1970, C&O operated 5067 mi of road on 10219 mi of track, not including WM or B&O and its subsidiaries.

 Passenger Operations and the "Chessie" Cat mascot

-The Chesapeake and Ohio Railway never spent lavishly on streamlined passenger trains, or passenger service in general, opting to put most of its resources into moving coal and freight in general.
+The Chesapeake and Ohio Railway never spent lavishly on streamlined passenger trains, or passenger service in general, opting to put most of its resources into moving coal and freight.
 However, it did have a number of well known passenger trains including the George Washington, Fast Flying Virginian, Sportsman, Pere Marquette, and Resort Special.
-While the George Washington was the railroad's flagship, the Sportsman (which connected Washington, D.C., and Newport News) and the Resort Special were also well-traveled trains on the system.
+While the George Washington was the railroad's flagship, the Sportsman (which connected Detroit with Washington, D.C., and Newport News) and the Resort Special were also well-traveled trains on the system.
 Much of the reason for the popularity of C&O's passenger trains was because of Chessie, the sleeping kitten, one of the most successful and fondly remembered marketing campaigns ever developed.
 Chessie was so popular when she debuted in 1933 that the C&O could not keep enough merchandise in stock.

+The C&O mostly focused on passenger trains in the eastern half of its system.
+Despite connecting to Chicago, the largest rail hub and third largest city in the country, passenger service to it was discontinued in 1933.
+Trains continued to run as west as Hammond, Indiana, a Chicago suburb, until 1950.
+It had accessed the city’s Central Station (and previously, Dearborn Station) via the former Chicago, Cincinnati and Louisville Line.

 Chessie sported two kittens, Nip and Tuck.
 During World War II, Chessie's "husband" — Peake — (creating the name "Chessie Peak", as in Chesapeake) was shown with a bandage on his paw as a war veteran returning from military service.

 While the kitten was created by the Austrian artist Guido Grünewald, the success of Chessie as a marketing tool is often credited to Lionel Probert, at the time an assistant to the C&O president.